austinreadhoff/rolladex/README.md

 - DnD 5e
 - Pathfinder 2e

-Shoutout to [this repo](https://github.com/vorpalhex/srd_spells) for making a JSON collection of 5e SRD spell data freely available

 ## Usage
-Grab the latest package for your OS and install
+If it exists, grab the latest package for your OS and install.
+Otherwise, you can always...

 ## Building from Source
 `npm ci`

 `tsc`

-To run locally:

-`npm start` or F5 in VS Code to debug
+`npm start`

 ### Packaging for Debian Linux: